Inmolded Helmets (in-molded, molded in the shell)

-Summary: Helmets whose outer shells are bonded to the foam by putting foam and shell in the mold together are strong and use all of the available space in the shell.
+Summary: Helmets whose outer shells are bonded to the foam by putting foam beads and the shell in the mold together to be steamed while the foam expands are strong and use all of the available space in the shell.
 This can be a superior technique for making helmets.
 It permits larger vents, a mixed blessing.
+It is also known as co-molding or molded in the shell.
+We decided to use inmold without the hyphen because it is simpler.

 Manufacturers seem to have as many descriptions for the process as there are terms.
 Many of them are confusing, so we put up this page.